 FDA Ambition for Streamlined Adverse Event Reporting

-The agency is designing interfaces and tools to streamline the submission and review of data for improved safety of therapies, Abernethy adds.
+The agency is designing interfaces and tools to streamline the submission and review of data for improved safety of therapies, Abernethy noted.
 The IND safety reports should be submitted in accordance with data standard ICH E2B, which is consistent with the reporting format in the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) guidelines.

 Digital AE Reporting

 Because adverse events are not often reported or the process of reporting tends to be untimely, innovators have looked to use new technology to make improvements.
 The FDA MedWatcher Social system, for instance, uses automated tools to monitor reporting of AEs on social media and via crowdsourcing initiatives, according to an unpublished preprint at BioRxiv.

 The system, which was launched in 2012, uses an indicator score approach to identify AEs.
 But researchers say this score can be improved and should be updated.
 Doing so will enhance automatic pharmacovigilance systems.
 The researchers regard this simply as best practice and consider any algorithmic designs for computational epidemiology should be regularly assessed and improved.